7rikazhexde/auto-video-trimming-export/README.md

 ## Notes
 Due to the incomplete video analysis process, this program is not generic.
 In the future, I’d like to support analysis processing based on certain rules.
-At this time, please use the method of specifying time information in ```media_info.toml``` to execute the program.
+At this time, please use the method of specifying time information in ```setting.toml``` to execute the program.

-## Approaches to Automation
+## Approaches to Automation and Processing Flow
 MoviePy and QuickTime are used for trimming and exporting.

-The key element in the automation process is the "creation of time information to be specified in the trimming process," which requires analysis of the video file (frame information).
+The key to automation is "creating the time information to be specified for trimming," which requires analysis of the video file (frame information).

-OpenCV is used to extract and analyze frame information.
+OpenCV is used to extract frame information, and analysis processing is performed in units of seconds according to the specifications in the TOML file.

-Analysis processing is performed on the extracted frame information for each second, but since analysis processing must be tailored to the video, I'm working on this as an issue.
+The analysis process obtains timestamps corresponding to frames that match the conditions and saves them as trimming data in a list.

+## Usecase
+Trimming can be performed on video files according to the following specifications.
+* Detect scenes
+  * Average of brightness data
+* Character recognition(*1)
+  * OCR(pytesseract)
+* Image similarity (*1)
+  * Correlation coefficient of histogram

+(*1) Can be used together

 ## Usage
 1. Get project